01rfcberlin/robocup-blockly/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Build
+## Static build for deployment

-Assume we want to deploy the site to the path "/girlsday", then you can do:
+Assuming you want to host the webapp at the path `/girlsday` (eg http://example.com/girlsday):

 ```
+cp -r blockly/media/ public/media
 PUBLIC_URL="/girlsday" npm run build
-cp -r blockly/media/ public/media
 ```

-You can find the files to deploy in the build/ folder.
+You can find the static build in `build/`.